crosspath/rails-annotate-solargraph/README.md

 This gem is inspired by [ctran/annotate_models](https://github.com/ctran/annotate_models).

 It automatically generates YARD comments for every model in your Rails application.
-Their formatted in a way to make them easy to parse for [Solargraph](https://solargraph.org/) (a great gem that serves as a Ruby language server for your IDE).
+They're formatted in a way to make them easy to parse for [Solargraph](https://solargraph.org/) (a great gem that serves as a Ruby language server for your IDE).